davibe/castoro/README.md

 ### Cli controller

-Use keys to control playback/volume
+If you enable the cli controller you can use keys to control playback/volume right from the console

 - Up: Volume up
 - Down: Volume down